kohler/hotcrp/devel/manual/fmt.md

 ]
 ```

-(Note that in nested array shorthand, the `in` string need not be specified,
+(Note that the child records need not define `in`, since since it is inherited
-since it is inherited from the parent.)
+from the parent.)

 There are some restrictions on nested translations.
 A nested translation’s
 `context` must be more specific than its parent’s, and when a parent
-translation defines an input string, its children translations must have the
+translation defines an input string, its children translations must use the
 same input string.